Four-wheel drive: In heavy trucks

 Medium-duty and heavy-duty trucks have recently adopted 4×4 drivetrains; 4×4 medium-duty trucks became common after Ford began selling Ford Super Duty trucks.
 These trucks shared many parts between the light-duty and medium-duty, reducing production costs.
 The Dana 60 front axle is used on both medium- and light-duty Super Duty trucks.
 Furthermore, the Big Three share/shared parts between the companies, reducing costs.
 The Dana S 110 is currently being used for the rear drive, under Ford and Ram's medium-duty trucks.
 The Dana 110 was also used on the General Motors 4×4s.
 Ram Trucks began selling medium-duty trucks, 4×4 and 4×2, in 2008.
 General Motors sold a 4×4 for model years 2005–2009.

 In construction equipment

 Volvo introduced the Model 646 four-wheel-drive backhoe loader in 1977.
-Case Corporation followed suit in the U.S. in 1987.

 Terminology

 In engineering terms, "four-wheel drive" designates a vehicle with power delivered to four wheel ends spread over at least two axles.
 The term "4×4" (pronounced four by four) was in use to describe North American military four-wheel-drive vehicles as early as the 1940s, with the first number indicating the number of wheel ends on a vehicle and the second indicating the number of driven wheels.

 Trucks with dual tires on the rear axle and two driven axles are designated as 4×4s despite having six wheels, because the paired rear wheels behave as a single wheel for traction and classification purposes.
 True 6×6 vehicles, which have three powered axles, are classified as 6×6s regardless of how many wheels they have.
 Examples of these with two rear, one front axle are the six-wheeled Pinzgauer, which is popular with defense forces around the globe, and 10-wheeled GMC CCKW made famous by the U.S. Army in World War II.

 Four-wheeler is a related term applying to all-terrain vehicles, and not to be confused with four-wheel drive.
 The "four" in the instance referring to the vehicle having four wheels, not necessarily all driven.